Sauk Village, Illinois: Politics

 The village's first mayor, then referred to as Village President, was Thomas J. Nichols, who was elected in 1957, when the village was incorporated.
 Nichols served two terms from 1957 to 1965.
 He was succeeded by Roger F. Theisen in 1965.
 During the Theisen administration, the village saw the largest expansion of its geographical boundaries and the largest growth in housing as a result of the baby-boomers moving from the larger urban centers to the more rural Sauk Village.
 Theisen continued the "bedroom community" character of the community.
 Theisen had the Village Board change the title of Village President to Mayor but continuing the Village Board system of government.
 Theisen appointed Theodore "Ted" Theodore as his Executive Assistant, effectively what is now the Village Manager's position.
 Theodore would serve in that capacity through the next administration.

 The village's third mayor, Edward W. Paesel was elected in April 1977, beating out long-time incumbent Roger Theisen.
 Paesel was a school teacher at the time of his election.
 During Paesel's time in office the village experienced some growth but still experienced the difficulties of the economic downturn as many blue collar jobs left the area.
 It wasn't until the late 1980s that some of the largest developments came about.
 DSI on Torrence Avenue, the expansion of Roadway Express and Carolina Freight, two very successful Tax Increment Financing (TIF) districts, and Pacesetter Steel were all attributed to the vision of Edward Paesel.
 An ambitious project spearheaded by Paesel which did not come about was the GM-Saturn automobile plant, proposed for the northwest corner of the Calumet Expressway and Sauk Trail.
 Saturn officials opted for an alternate location.
-Since leaving office Paesel has served on the Third Regional Airport Clearinghouse and now serves as Executive Director of the South Suburban Mayor and Managers Association and served a brief period in 2006 as District 168 Board Member.
 Paesel has remained one of the staunchest advocates for Sauk Village since he was first elected to the Village Board in 1973.